Jamming with Jamboard, a Virtual Whiteboard

 Jamboard is a cloud-based whiteboard offered by Google.
 It is similar to Microsoft’s Whiteboard, Evernote or Miro (see GLP blog Miro is a Digital Whiteboard).

-For anyone having a Gmail account, Jamboard is connected to your Google Drive.
+For anyone who has a Gmail account, Jamboard is connected to your Google Drive.
 Just go to ‘jamboard.google.com’ in the web browser.
 An App is available for download as well.
 Yup, it is that easy.

 Features of Jamboard